kahnchana/kahnchana.github.io/_pages/cv.md

 {% include base_path %}

-> Avid problem solver, interested in the fields of Probability, Statistics & Machine Learning.
+> Avid problem solver, interested in the fields of Computer Vision and Machine Learning.

 Complete [academic CV](https://kahnchana.github.io/files/KR_academic_cv.pdf) for more details about me.